steltenpower/PowerGists/README.md

 - "For knowing where the next stamp was aimed at, a sort of crosshair named CURSOR was part of the system" _show cursor_
 - "Nowadays documents can be edited by multiple PCs at the same time, resulting in multiple cursors shown, though technological explanations remain foggy" _add antennas to PCs, throw a wad of paper into a cloud, add some sparks to both_

 All of the above is nonsense to make a point: Isn't most of our document interaction like a sheet of paper behind a glass plate?
 It's rather static, editing rather manual, and cooperating limited.
-Especially when everybody in this multi-disciplinary world keeps talking about something I have not even mentioned yet: DATA!, FAIR?
+Especially when taking into account that what everybody in this multi-disciplinary world keeps talking about (DATA!) was not mentioned yet.
+Fair?

 You mostly bring that in by COPY-PASTING, IS WASTING:
 - manual errors